 More recently, lawsuits are claiming that chapters not only hazed, but were negligent as well—that is, chapters are accused of culpability because members of the group did not protect an individual against foreseeable risky or harmful acts.

-RMF has complied a comprehensive Risk Management Plan template which highlights the guiding policies and major risk exposures for Chapters.
+RMF has compiled a comprehensive Risk Management Plan template which highlights the guiding policies and major risk exposures for Chapters.

 Click here to make a copy of the template as an editable Google Document.
 (You must sign-in to Google and Click File>Make a Copy)

 Or Download the Model Risk Management Plan Template here.